Faares/Personal/README.md

 # Personal.
-this repository contains old software that I used to serve my personal website between 2014-2017.
+this repository contains old software that I used to serve my website between 2014-2017.
 I develop it when I was young ~17 years old, it was one of the "greatest" achievements at that age.

 by now, I decide to make it open source.